piepdx/pie-cookbook/drafts/working-draft-tactical.md

 However, throughout the course of the project, the main motivation remained one of patronage, a desire to engage and learn from early stage tech startups.

+To the Accelerator, a relationship with a Patron provides much needed operating capital, another party who is interested in the success of the Accelerator and its residents, and a sounding board for the management of the Accelerator.
+It is important to note, however, that defining a Patron's goals and metrics for success require assistance from the Accelerator, as well.

 ### Sponsor
 ### Partner
 ### Investor